Chaykina/youtube-concept/README.md

-# Youtube-concept - training project from Glo Academy
+# Youtube-concept - training project
 Project was done by Liubov Chaykina

 ## Technologies used